ConvoyPanel/documentation/src/docs/panel/v4/getting-started.md

 ### Odd Exceptions

-The panel can't be hosted with hosting providers that utilize Combahton for DDoS protection.
-When Docker tries to build, it can't locate the necessary packages over Combahton's network.
+You may experience issues on hosting providers utilizing Combahton for DDoS protection.
+When Docker tries to build, it sometimes cannot locate the necessary packages over Combahton's network.

 ## Installation